-For free, you get 50 receipts and 5 scans each month.
+For free, you get up to 500 receipts and have access to many of the service’s great premium features.
+When you run out of those, you can upgrade to the individual plan for an additional 200 receipts a moth.
 The unlimited service weighs in at a very reasonable $10 per year, making it a bargain for the small business owner.

 It’s the little things that make Expensify stand out from the similar crowd.
 Sure, it’s available for both Android and iOS.
 That’s to be expected with any subscription based service, but it’s how it adapts for your business needs and your budget, that makes it stand out.

 There’s the usual bevy of features like being able to capture your receipt, and submit expenses to the relevant person via the app.
 There’s mileage and time tracking too—the latter being crucial for those with billable hours—but it goes further.
 For instance, you can record how many attendees at a client meeting, giving your superior some crucial insight into how the business operates.
 Admins within your business can customize expense policy rules, automatically paying for the little things like a coffee, while arranging approval for the more significant payments.
 It’s a real time saver.